apache/cloudstack-docs-rn/source/about.rst

 on CloudStack UI and clients.
 SAML (Security Assertion Markup Language) 2.0 is an old, stable and widely used XML based authentication and authorization protocol supported by Salesforce, Google Apps and other public and private companies and the aim is to integrate the SSO SAML support in CloudStack.
+The current implementation is experimental, will change in future and should be avoided in prouduction.

 .. cssclass:: table-striped table-bordered table-hover